microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=601652366&machine=basicLinux32gb&devcontainer_path=.devcontainer%2Fdevcontainer.json&location=eastus)

-Begin by setting up your own CodeSpace using our  [Developing in Codespaces](/docs/deployment/developing_in_a_codespaces.md) documentation.
+Begin by setting up your own Codespace using our  [Developing in Codespaces](/docs/deployment/developing_in_a_codespaces.md) documentation.

 *If you want to configure your local desktop for development container or you do not have access to Codespaces, follow our [Configuring your System for Development Containers](/docs/deployment/configure_local_dev_environment.md) guide.
 More information can be found at [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers).*

-Once you have the completed setting up a CodeSpace and have your CodeSpace open in Visual Studio Code, please move on to the Sizing Estimation step.
+Once you have the completed setting up a Codespace, please move on to the Sizing Estimation step.

 ## Sizing Estimator